XPBytes/php-rescuetime/README.md

 --------------------
 Simply place the rescuetime.php in your `plugins` folder.
 Activate the plugin and you are ready to go.

-Usuage
+Usage
 --------------------
 At this time this plugin only provides helper classes to get your data.
-In the future, it might be able to display graphs and tables and more fancy stuff so you can show your productivity without the embed and process it any way you like.
+In the future, it will be able to display graphs and tables and more fancy stuff so you can show your productivity without the embed and process it any way you like.